Every Business Owner Exits Eventually

 Mike Williamson, Sr.

-Call Burt → Call Mike →
+Call Burt Call Mike

 All rights reserved. © 2026 Williamson Enterprises.
 The information in this publication is for educational purposes only and does not constitute legal, tax, accounting, investment, or financial planning advice.
-All examples are illustrative only and do not represent guaranteed outcomes.
+All examples and scenarios are illustrative only and do not represent guaranteed outcomes.
 Consult your qualified professional advisors before making any decisions related to business sale, tax planning, estate planning, or life insurance.